oddlyshapedfn/YouCompleteReLM/README.md

 # YouCompleteReLM
 Text completion model to generate DSP Corpus style messages with decoder style LMs

+# Quickstart with Google Colab
+You can easily generate text with this notebook without installing anything using [Google Colab](https://colab.research.google.com/github/oddlyshapedfn/YouCompleteReLM/blob/main/YCR.ipynb)!
+You must be signed in to execute code on Colab, but you can always view it.

+Although Colab notebooks can store data in your G Drive (after asking for permission), this notebook does not, so you will need to rerun all the setup if you leave and come back.
+During setup, the model weights are downloaded to the Colab instance storage, and are lost when you leave.

 # Installation
 ### If using Windows, please see the [Windows instructions](WINDOWS_SETUP.md)
 ```